Subject Access Requests

 We aim to reply promptly to all subject access requests and are legally obliged to provide this information within 1 month of receiving a complete and valid request (this may be extended if the request is identified as complex).
 Please note, a request is not complete and valid until ID requirements have been met.

 Under normal circumstances there will be no charge for this service.

 It may also be necessary or appropriate for a request for personal information to be made by an individual on behalf of another person.
 Examples of this include a parent requesting their young child’s records or a relative using power of attorney for a patient who lacks mental capacity.
 This is still regarded as a subject access request.
 Guidance on the documentation required to access the records of another person can be found on the Personal Information Access Request Form above.

-The right of access to the personal information of deceased persons is provided under the Access to Health Records Act 1990 (AHRA), rather than the Data Protection Act.
-If you wish to make a request under the AHRA, please complete the Personal Information Access Request Form above.
-Our process for handling such requests is broadly similar to the process for subject access request, but further documentation is required to prove the right of access; guidance on this can be found on the form.
+The right of access to the personal information of deceased persons is provided under the Access to Health Records Act 1990 (AHRA).
+Our process for handling such requests is broadly similar to the process for subject access requests, but it is possible that further documentation is required to prove the right of access; guidance on this can be found on the form.